 The recoverable amount of an asset or cash-generating unit corresponds to the fair value of such asset or cashgenerating unit less the costs necessary to make the sale of such asset or cash-generating unit, or to the value in use of such asset or cash-generating unit, whichever is higher.
 The recoverable amount is measured for individual assets unless a given asset does not generate cash flows significantly independent from cash flows generated by other assets or groups of assets.
 Impairment takes place when the carrying value of an asset is higher than its recoverable amount, in which case such asset shall be written-down to the determined recoverable amount.
 In order to determine the value in use, estimated future cash flows shall be discounted to their present value by applying a discount rate that reflects the current market assessments of the time value of money and the risks related to the given asset.
 Impairment losses on assets used in continuing operations are recognized as operating expenses.
+Impairment losses on equity instruments are recognized as financial expenses.

 At each reporting date, the Company determines whether there are any indications for reversal or reduction of an impairment charge that was recognized on a given asset in the prior periods.
 If such indications exist, the Company needs to estimate the recoverable amount of the relevant asset.
 A formerly recognized impairment charge may be reversed only when estimates applied for determination of the recoverable amount of the relevant asset have changed since the time of the last recognition of impairment.
 If this is the case, the carrying value of such asset shall be increased to its recoverable amount.
 The increased amount cannot exceed the given asset's book value (net of depreciation) that would be carried in case no impairment charge was recognized on such asset in the prior years.
 A reversal of an impairment charge shall be immediately recognized as a reduction of operating expenses.
 Following a reversal of an impairment loss, the depreciation charges made on the relevant asset during subsequent financial periods shall be adjusted in such a way as to enable systematic depreciation of the asset's verified book value (net of residual value) over the remaining period of its useful life.
+A reversal of an impairment loss on equity instruments shall be recognized as a reduction of financial expenses.